swarwick/saasbuilder-patterns/PUBLISHING.md

    If this is the first push to the remote origin repo, you will be asked to Connect to GitHub to authorize the connection.
 Sometimes the pop-up window appears behind other windows.

-1. Go to the [upstream repo](https://github.com/aws-samples/serverless-patterns) in Github and click "Compare & pull request".
+1. Go to the [upstream repo](https://github.com/swarwick/saasbuilder-patterns) in Github and click "Compare & pull request".
-    1. Enter an appropriate title:
+    1. Enter an appropriate title including path the pattern should appear under:

-       Example title: `New serverless pattern - lambda-aurora-serverless`
+       Example title: `New pattern submission - Under - Deployment Models\Full Stack Silo Deployment\Silo Security`

-    1. Add a description of the changes.
+    1. Add a short description of the pattern.
     1. Click "Create pull request".
-1. Submit a [new issue](https://github.com/aws-samples/serverless-patterns/issues/new?assignees=jbesw&labels=&template=new-serverless-pattern-submission.md&title=New+pattern+submission) to provide the additional details that will be used to build the serverless pattern web page on ServerlessLand.com.
+1. Submit a [new issue](https://github.com/swarwick/saasbuilder-patterns/issues/new?assignees=swarwick&labels=&template=new-saas-pattern-submission.md&title=New+pattern+submission+-+Under+-) to provide the additional details that will be used to build the saas pattern on SaaSBuilder.com.
-    1. Provide responses to each section (eg: Core Concepts, Key Considerations, Reference, etc.)
     2. Add a link to the pull request in the "GitHub PR for template" section.
 If you type a hashtag (#), it will display a list of the current pull requests to select from.
     3. Be sure to provide your information in the "Author bio" section.
     4. Click "Submit new issue".